Skip to main content

 How the Accelerated Elementary Education Degree Works

-As a graduate from UND you will be eligible to earn teacher licensure in elementary education and will also be qualified to serve in a specialized literacy position.
+As a graduate from UND you will have completed an important step towards earning teacher licensure in elementary education in North Dakota and will also be qualified to serve in a specialized literacy position.
 You'll have the confidence, knowledge, and skills to provide innovative teaching and learning strategies in 1st-8th grade classrooms.
 You will also be prepared for specialized careers as a classroom teacher, reading specialist, literacy coach, or curriculum developer.

 • Learn and teach with innovative and interactive digital technologies.